d-uzlov/k8s-homelab/metrics/kubelet-csr-approver/readme.md

 https://github.com/postfinance/kubelet-csr-approver

-This app can automatically verify and approce SertificateSigningReuqests inside cluster.
+This app can automatically verify and approve CertificateSigningRequests inside cluster.

 This is required to run `metrics-server`.